100.00 Policy on Student Conduct and Discipline

 The University of California, Irvine is a public institution responsible for providing instruction in higher education, for advancing knowledge through scholarship and research, and for providing related services to the community.
 As a center of learning, the University has an obligation to maintain conditions under which the work of the University can go forward freely, in accordance with the highest standards of quality, institutional integrity, and freedom of expression.

 Admission to the University carries with it the expectation that students will conduct themselves as responsible members of the academic community.
 As a condition of enrollment, all students assume responsibility to observe standards of conduct that will contribute to the pursuit of academic goals and to the welfare of the academic community.
 Students who allegedly violate the University's standards of conduct will be afforded basic standards of procedural due process.
-The primary goal of the Office of Student Conduct is to afford students an opportunity to learn from his or her mistakes and to promote positive behavior and lifestyle changes that ensure academic and professional success.
+The primary goal of the Office of Academic Integrity & Student Conduct is to afford students an opportunity to learn from his or her mistakes and to promote positive behavior and lifestyle changes that ensure academic and professional success.

 101.00 - Student Conduct